ptsteadman/notebook/log.md

 third party service.
 Also I am making $40 less an hour on that project.
 Hopefully Max will be able to take over the work there soon, it's a codebase he knows.

+### Thursday, July 21st 2016

+Last day of first week at iHM.
+Moving into new office tomorrow.
+Last night went to a 'super meetup' that included Code Drink Talk Bushwick.
+I met Michael there, he recognized Computer Lab from my name tag.
+I really enjoyed talking to him, he told me a lot of interesting things in an engaging way.
+He is 'on leave' from Thoughtworks.
+He is the best example I've met of a developer working in 'civic engagement'.